Smart Contract Audit Cost: 2026 Complete Pricing Guide

 Frequently Asked Questions

-What is the average cost of a smart contract audit in 2026?
+What is the average cost of a smart contract audit?

 The average cost of smart contract audit for a mid-complexity DeFi protocol ranges from $20,000 to $60,000 with an established firm.
 Simple token contracts can be audited for $3,000–$10,000, while complex bridges and large-scale protocols regularly exceed $100,000.
 Freelance auditors offer lower rates of $2,000–$20,000 but carry less institutional credibility.
 Your final cost depends on codebase size, complexity, auditor tier, and project timeline.

-How does Trail of Bits audit pricing compare to other top firms?
+How does Trail of Bits audit pricing compare to OpenZeppelin and other top firms?

 When should I start budgeting for my smart contract audit?